imagej/imagej.github.io/_pages/plugins/mamut/getting-started.md

 The bottom left part if the spot feature plotter.
 The **Feature for X axis** drop down menu lets you choose what will be the feature used for the X axis. **Feature for Y axis** menus work the same way.
 Y-axis features can be added and removed using the add and remove buttons.

 To generate the plot, click the **Plot features** button.
-A graph should appear on which you can interact a bit. {% include key key='Mousedrag' %} towards the bottom right direction will zoom the plot, and {% include key key='Mousedrag' %} towards to up right direction will reset the zoom.
+A graph should appear on which you can interact a bit. {% include key key='Left Drag' %} towards the bottom right direction will zoom the plot, and {% include key key='Left Drag' %} towards to up right direction will reset the zoom.
 The {% include key key='Right-click' %} menu lets you configure the plot, save it to an image file and export it as an ImageJ table.

 <img src="/media/Bdv-MaMuT TrackSchemeSideBar.png" width="800"/>